 Recent insights from organizational science emphasize the relevance language plays in managing change.
 The basic assumption behind this understanding of organizational change is that language shapes social reality and that shaping social reality is a key factor in managing change.
 This understanding is in stark contrast to traditional change management models which usually describe the change process as a linear sequence of steps management practitioners have to lead their organization through.

-Social systems theory assumes that organizations consist of decisions.
+Social systems theory assumes that organizations consist of decision communication.

-The German social theorist Niklas Luhmann (1927-1998) argued that organizations consist of recursive networks of decisions.
+The German social theorist Niklas Luhmann (1927-1998) argued that organizations consist of decision communication.
 Organizations, including business firms, produce decisions from decisions, which makes them operationally closed social systems (Luhmann, 2013a, p.
 143).
-Organizations, in this view, consist not of human decision-makers but rather the decisions themselves.
+Organizations, in this view, consist not of human decision-makers but communication--in this case, decision communication.
 We might also say that organizations exist in order to facilitate the communication of decisions.
 The decision-makers are said to reside in the organization’s environment.
 While human beings, at least for now, are a necessary precondition of organizations, the organizations themselves, as social systems, consist only of decision communications.
 A decision that relates to subsequent decisions can live on and influence an organization long after the decision-maker has left the organization.

 Social systems theory is all about distinctions.